EricCousineau-TRI/sdf_tutorials/nesting/proposal.md

     * L - arm/link
     * F - flange origin
     * G - gripper physical origin.
-      To be coincident with either Ge (electrical offset) or Gp (pneumatic offset).
         * Gm - gripper model origin.
 Will not be coincident with G.
 -->